haoliangyu/koop-cli-new-provider/README.md

   This template drops optional files from the original provider example and the developer should start with the simplest provider template.

-* Configurable
+* No configuration

-  This template uses environment variables for configuration.
-It means the koop application can configurate its providers by using specific environment variables.
+  This template requires no configuration and it is up to the developer to choose how to configurate it.